-Replacing your standard alternator with an ElectroMaax High Output or Super High output alternator, may dictate that your standard amp meter is replaced with a high amperage, shunt-type meter.
+Replacing your standard alternator with an ElectroMaax high output or super high output alternator, may require that your standard amp meter be replaced with a high amperage, shunt-type meter.
 We strongly recommend replacing your current amp meter with an upgraded one.
-If purchasing our E-MAAX PRO this device is also a high amperage output meter, preventing you purchasing additional equipment in addition the E-MAAX PRO via its USI (user interface) will indicate battery state of charge as well as estimated battery time remaining before more charging is needed.
+If purchasing our E-MAAX PRO X, this device is also a high amperage output meter, preventing you from needing to purchase additional equipment.